tillmzw/cos/content/posts/29-The-Dinner.md

 Strahd accuses the party of abandoning Benjamin which they vehemently deny and also of the murder of innocent werewolves.
 The party insists that is was completely legitimate self-defense and that they had to keep {{% mdref ireena-kolyana Ireena %}} safe after all.

+The vampire lord isn't fully convinced and tells them that at least one werewolf death wasn't justified.
+Kyril will be trying to get his revenge and/or justice.
+A life for a life.

 Strahd repeatedly tells them that "he is the land and he is the law" and at one point lifts his hands to generate the sound of thunder (or real thunder - its hard to tell without windows).

 ### The offer